Still downloading templates?

 The policy enforces itself because the system does the remembering.

-Point solutions made sense when each tool was best-in-class at one thing.
+Point solutions made sense when each tool was best-in-class at a single task.
 But the coordination cost of stitching together a dozen apps has become higher than the benefit of any single feature.

-The shift happening now is toward converged platforms: single systems that handle multiple workflows well enough that you don’t need the specialist tools anymore.
+The shift happening now is toward converged platforms: single systems that handle multiple workflows well enough that you no longer need specialist tools.

 The concept of “Convergence” is different from simple consolidation.
 It’s about bringing people, processes, and technology together in a way that preserves context and enables collaboration.
-Sometimes that means fewer tools; sometimes it means better integration.
+Sometimes that means fewer tools; sometimes, better integration.
 The goal is always the same: clarity.

 For small businesses, this is where the real leverage lives.
 Instead of paying for (and managing) separate tools for project management, documentation, team communication, goal tracking, and automation, you consolidate them into one platform that does all of it.